graphql/graphql-spec/spec/Section 3 -- Type System.md

          characters {"__"} (two underscores).
       2. The argument must accept a type where {IsInputType(argumentType)}
          returns {true}.
+      3. If the argument has a default value, {defaultValue} must be compatible with {argumentType} as per the coercion rules for that type, and coercion of {defaultValue} must not cause an infinite loop.
 3. An object type may declare that it implements one or more unique interfaces.
 4. An object type must be a super-set of all interfaces it implements:
    1. Let this object type be {objectType}.